19521791/server-nodejs/README.md

     <li>docker build -t server .</li>
     <li>
-      change this path: <b>/home/long1100/temp</b> in `docker-compose.yaml/volumes section` to absolute path to the folder you just clone, because in window can't run canvas and sharp library at the same time.
+      change this path: <b>/home/long1100/temp</b> in `docker-compose.yaml/volumes section` to absolute path to the folder you just clone, because code in container and code in cloned folder are not the same so you need to mount it into container.
+When you change your code, code in container auto change
     </li>
     <li>remove volumes section in image mongo if you don't need it</li>
     <li>docker-compose up</li>
+    <li>Need to dockerize because canvas and sharp library can't run at the same time in window</li>
   </ul>
   <li>Linux or Mac</li>
   <ul>